-Washington spending is out of control and bankrupting our country.
-The federal government needs to quit trying to fix everything with a top-down, one-size-fits-all approach and instead shift power back to state and local governments.
-Right now, the federal government is too big and spends too much when compared to our national income.
+As we deal with the pandemic and bring our economy back to full capacity, Americans need to develop a consensus that the federal government needs to quit trying to fix everything with a top-down, one-size-fits-all approach and instead shift power back to state and local governments.
+Both before the pandemic and probably long after, the federal government has grown too large and spends too much when compared to our national income.